-Figure 4: Validation of XCO2 retrieved by GOSAT-RemoTeC with ground based TCCON measurements for gain H (top left),gain H year 2018 only (top right), gain M (bottom left) and sunglint (bottom right) soundings.
-N(coloc) indicates the number of GOSAT-TCCON colocations, B indicates the bias between GOSAT and TCCON, and STD the standard deviation of the GOSAT TCCON difference (for individual measurements) and B\station the station to station bias.
+Figure 4: Validation of XCH4 retrieved by GOSAT-RemoTeC with ground based TCCON measurements for gain H (Top left), gain H year 2019 only (top right), gain M (bottom left) and sunglint (bottom right) soundings.
+N(coloc) indicates the number of GOSAT-TCCON colocations, B indicates the bias between GOSAT and TCCON, and STD the standard deviation of the GOSAT TCCON difference (for individual measurements) and B_station the station to station bias.

-The above figures all show a strong correlation of the retrieved (bias-corrected) XCO2 with the TCCON XCO2 (r ~ 0.9).
-2018 shows a smaller correlation but that is due to the limited range of XCO2 values covered in 2018 compared to the whole timeseries.
+The above figures all show a strong correlation of the retrieved (bias-corrected) XCH4 with the TCCON XCH4 (r \sim 0.9).
 This gives us confidence that our bias correction based on the retrieved albedo works correctly and takes out most of the bias.
+The 2019 only data shows a remaining bias of 0.09 ppb.

 The figure below (Fig 5) shows in detail for each station the remaining bias and standard deviation for the co-located GOSAT soundings.
-We include Izana in the gain M and sunglint validation to improve the otherwise limited gain M validation.
+Unlike for the CO2_GOS_SRFP dataset, we do not include Izana here in the gain M validation, as its high altitude causes a large offset between measurements at the TCCON station and the Sahara desert.

-In the case of gain H, the station to station standard deviation is 0.48 ppm.
-Lamont shows a small negative remaining bias, while Sodankyla has a large positive remaining bias of almost 1 ppm.
-For gain M and sunglint, Izana shows a negative bias.
+In the case of gain H, the station to station standard deviation is 2.75 ppb.
+Saga also remains an outlier with a strong remaining negative bias, possibly due to inclusion of soundings in more polluted areas.
+Garmisch and Park Falls both show a positive offset, possibly due to the elevation of the TCCON stations (740 and 440 m respectively).
 Lamont clearly shows the most co-locations and dominates the total statistical comparison.